keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 ***Note:** Some connectors handle incremental fetching and loading automatically; it is typically indicated in their configuration UI.*

 ### Optimizing with Parallelization
-To optimize the overall runtime of your pipeline, consider employing parallelization to execute multiple configurations simultaneously.
-It's essential to recognize that while parallelization can significantly reduce the total runtime, each individual job consumes credits independently.
-Therefore, parallelization is a tool for optimizing the execution timeline rather than cost.
+To improve your pipeline's runtime, consider using parallelization to run multiple configurations at the same time.
+Keep in mind that parallelization aims to speed up execution rather than save costs, as each job uses credits independently.

-**Where to apply parallelization:**
+**Parallelization opportunities:**

-1. **Flow level:** Within a flow, tasks can be organized into phases for parallel execution.
+1. **At the Flow Level:** Organize tasks into phases within a flow for simultaneous execution.
-2. **Components:** For [row-based components](/components/#configuration-rows), you can set parallelization.
-Examples include database e extractors (data sources), where multiple tables share the same credentials.
-Configuration rows allow for parallel execution, and this can be configured in the component UI.
+2. **Among Components:** Set up parallelization for [row-based components](/components/#configuration-rows) like database data sources (extractors) using the same credentials to run multiple tables concurrently.
+This setup can be done directly in the component's UI.

 {% include tip.html title="Execute Individual Configurations" content="
-Enhance your workflow efficiency by executing individual configurations separately in Keboola Flow automation.
-In advanced settings, edit parameters to selectively run specific rows, providing nuanced control over your data processing.
+Run configurations individually in Keboola Flows for more efficient workflow management.
+You can fine-tune which rows to run in advanced settings for greater control.

-Additionally, in the user interface, utilize the three-dotted menu next to each configuration row for a quick and convenient way to execute only the needed configurations.
-This feature streamlines your workflow, saving time and resources while maintaining precision in your data operations.
+Use the menu next to each configuration row in the UI for executing specific configurations as needed, optimizing time and resources.
 " %}

-**Storage jobs vs. component jobs:**
+**Storage vs. component jobs:**

-Most Keboola components interact with Keboola Storage during execution.
-Data source components first extract data from the source and then trigger a [Storage job](/storage/jobs/) to import the data into Keboola Storage.
-It's crucial to understand that there is no strict limit on parallel component jobs, but there is a limit on the maximum parallel Storage jobs in a project.
-In multi-tenant deployments, multiple component jobs might wait for available Storage job slots, potentially extending the overall runtime.
-The default limit for parallel Storage jobs is 10, but it can be increased through Keboola Support.
+While component jobs often interact with Keboola Storage, it's important to note the difference in parallel limits.
+Component jobs don't have a strict parallel limit, but [Storage jobs](/storage/jobs/) do, typically capped at 10 parallel jobs but adjustable through Keboola Support.
+In environments with many users, component jobs may queue for Storage job availability, affecting runtime.

 ## Developing a Transformation
-### Using a Workspace
+### Setting up Workspaces
 It's common for users to directly dive into the Transformations section of the UI to set up and test scripts.
 However, this approach may not be optimal.
 Executing a transformation component, whether it involves Python, R, or SQL transformations, always incurs some overhead from the component execution layered on top of the script execution.
 This can result in unnecessary credit consumption during code debugging.

 Our recommendation is to start by creating a Workspace for development purposes.
 Develop and test your code within the Workspace environment.
 Once your script is functioning correctly, you can then transfer it to a Transformation configuration and execute it, ensuring more efficient credit usage.

-### Input and Output Mapping
+### Handling Inputs and Outputs
 Every transformation operates within its designated, temporary transformation workspace.
 When a Transformation is executed, it establishes this distinct workspace, which is isolated from the primary Keboola Storage.
 Consequently, within your code, you cannot directly access all Storage Objects; instead, you must load selected Storage objects into your transformation using an input mapping.